W1ndness/AHS/README.md

 ## Introduction

-This is a dataset containing **academic homepages of scholars** from different schools.
+This is a dataset containing **academic homepages of scholars**(AHS) from different schools.
 It can be used for tasks such as data mining and attribute extraction.

 ## Content